milkcarlton/synaptix/README.md

     * The delay in milliseconds until the next line of the macro is executed (ie: `16`)
     * Ex: `q 2   16`

-1. The name of an input is derived from it's assignment in the list of [Linux UAPI input event codes](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
+1. The name of an input is derived from its assignment in the list of [Linux UAPI input event codes](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
-    * You can view the corresponding header file, or run `synaptix -g` to to have a list displayed in your terminal.
+    * You can view the corresponding header file, or run `synaptix -g` to display a list in your terminal.
     * Keys have no prefix, while buttons are prefixed by `btn_` (ie: btn_middle)

 ### Binding a macro to an input device